Lifyzer/Lifyzer-Blueprint/BUILD-SOCIAL-FOOD-APP.md

-# 🍅 Build a Successful Food App | The Social FoodMarket 🍏
+# 🍅 Build a Successful Food App | TheSocial-FoodMarket 🍏

 ## You the One to Launch The Next Billion Dollar Startup?